Program manager interviews at Google are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 Each interviewer will assess you on the four main attributes Google looks for when hiring:

-General cognitive ability.
+- General cognitive ability.
 This is often referred to as "GCA" by Googlers.
 The company wants to hire smart program managers who can learn and adapt to new situations.
 Here your interviewer will try to understand how you solve hard problems and how you learn.
+For more information, take a look at our guide to the GCA interview.

-Role-related knowledge and experience.
+- Role-related knowledge and experience.
 This is often referred to as "RRK" or "RRKE" internally.
 The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
-For instance, if you're applying for a program manager position within Google Cloud, then you'll probably be expected to understand the cloud computing industry, in addition to program management best practices.
+For more information, take a look at our guide to the RRK interview.

-Leadership.
+- Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project when their skills are needed.
+More information in this guide to Google leadership questions.

-Googleyness (i.e. culture fit).
+- Googleyness (i.e. culture fit).
 The company wants to make sure Google is the right environment for you.
-Your interviewer will check whether you naturally exhibit the company's values including: being comfortable with ambiguity, having a bias to action, and a collaborative nature.
+Your interviewer will check whether you naturally exhibit the company's values, including: being comfortable with ambiguity, having a bias to action, and a collaborative nature.
+More information in this guide to Googleyness.

 Depending on the exact job you're applying for these attributes might be broken down further.
 For instance, if you were applying to be a TPM then "Role-related knowledge and experience" might be broken down into "Program management" and "Technical judgement".